Our Working Farm

 Free Range Chickens

 See for yourself how our free range chickens live.
 Our French Sassos which come to us at just one day old live in six small houses in a part of the farm that used to be a pear orchard.
 They stay indoors until they’re old enough not to attract the predatory attentions of crows.
 After that they live a very contented free range existence, until the time comes for the inevitable trip to the local abattoir.
 Our chickens are available at two local farm shops, Townings in Chailey, and Isfield Farm Shop, and at Cottenhams, the award winning butchers shop in Lindfield.
-Our other sales are at the monthly Farmers’ Markets.

 The other main activity is haymaking in the summer.
 Our hay is very important winter feed for our ewes, but it is also a commodity in constant demand from our regular customers in the local horse-owning community.